 Join us in a colloquium for policy makers, practitioners and analysts.

-This regularly held colloquium presents our findings and provides a forum for a broad discussion on a range of topics that inform and shape Australian economic and social policy.
+This regularly held colloquium presents key Melbourne Institute research findings and provides a forum for discussions on a broad range of topics that inform and shape Australian economic and social policy.
 Each colloquium is moderated by the Melbourne Institute Director (Professor A. Abigail Payne) or the Melbourne Institute Deputy Director (Professor Roger Wilkins).

-Date: This colloquium is held regularly from 8 September – 1 December
+Date: This colloquium is held monthly from 23 March to 18 May